princedimond/ddubsOS/docs/zcli/zcli.md

   updating the `hostname` and `profile` in your `~/ddubsos/flake.nix` file.
 It attempts to detect your GPU type; if it fails, you'll be prompted to enter the details manually.

+- **⚡ update-warp**: Updates the vendored Warp Terminal (current) packaging inside this repo.
+  - Bumps to the latest upstream release by following Warp’s download redirects.
+  - Recomputes SRI hashes and updates pkgs/warp-terminal-current/versions.json.
+  - Optional `--commit` will auto-commit the versions file change.
+  - Rebuild afterwards with `zcli rebuild`.

 ## Emacs notes